harumuki/thorsten-hans.com/_posts/2019-12-04-azure-container-registry-unleashed-webhooks.md

   - Azure
   - Docker
   - Azure Container Registry
-excerpt: 'In part four of Azure Container Registry Unleashed you will learn how to integrate ACR with custom apps and services using webhooks.'
+excerpt: 'Connect any external service to Azure Container Registry using ACR webhooks.
+Learn which ACR webhooks exist and how to use them'
 image: /acr-unleashed.jpg
 unsplash_user_name: Thais Morais
 unsplash_user_ref: tata_morais